 2014-15: Gravel attended the Los Angeles Kings training camp but did not receive an NHL contract, signing an AHL deal with Kings’ AHL affiliate Manchester.
 Skating in 58 of 72 regular season games for the Calder Cup champion Monarchs in his first pro season, he scored 6 goals with 9 assists and was +15 with 23 penalty minutes.
 Manchester had the league’s best record in the regular season, finishing first in the Atlantic Division, and rolled through the playoffs; defeating Western Conference champion Utica in the finals.
 Gravel had 5 assists and was +2 with no penalties in 19 playoff games.
 The Kings signed him to a two-year entry-level contract in June 2015.

 Gravel has very good skating for his size, including a good first step.
 His defensive positioning is exceptional and has become a real staple and defining factor to his game.
 He should have more points than he does given his puck skills and shot.

-Gravel is going to return to St. Cloud State for his senior year in 2013-14.
-He has impressed numerous people so far in his development and is widely considered the best defensive defenseman in the Kings’ system.
+Gravel signed a two-year entry-level contract with Los Angeles in June 2015 after spending his first pro season on an AHL contract with Kings' affiliate Manchester in 2014-15.
+He has impressed numerous people so far in his development and is considered one of the better defensive defensemen in the Kings’ system.